stephen-dk/HR-Analysis2/README.md

 ## Result And Conclution

 - Total money spent on employee salary was highest in 2020 and lowest in 2018.
-- The sales department has 12 permanent,2 fixed term and 2 tempotary employees
+- The sales department has 12 permanent,2 fixed term and 2 tempotary employees.
--
+- 44% of total employees in sales are male and 56% are female.
+- The top 3 highest paid employees in sales are Freda Legan, Antonetta Coggeshall and Roselle Wandrach.